 Drink plenty of fluids.

 Pinch your nostrils shut and breathe through your mouth.
 Force air into the back of your nose as if trying to blow your nose.

 Relieving motion sickness during air travel

 Eat a light meal or snack before and during travel.
-Avoid alcoholic beverages.
+Don't have alcoholic beverages.

-Keep eyes fixed on the horizon and avoid rapid head movements.
+Keep eyes fixed on the horizon and limit rapid head movements.
 Sleep if you are able to.

-Sit over the wing section of the airplane as this is the most stable.
+Sit over the wing section of the airplane, because this is the most stable area.